the-argus/nixsys/README.md

 This repository describes the setup of both my laptop and PC.
 It's a relatively large flake because I am very committed to reproducibility.
-The only things in my setup that don't exactly match what you will get from building this repository are some browser extensions and installed flatpaks.
+The only things in my setup that don't exactly match what you will get from building this repository are some browser extensions, installed flatpaks, and my [wallpapers.](https://github.com/the-argus/wallpapers)

 ## Usage